MHaringa/insurancerating/docs/articles/refinement-workflow.md

 ![](refinement-workflow_files/figure-html/unnamed-chunk-3-1.png)

 At this stage, the coefficients reflect the unrestricted model fit.
-In practice, this output may already be informative, but still too irregular or too detailed for direct tariff use.
+This output is often informative by itself.
+If the pattern is too irregular, too granular or difficult to explain, a refinement step can be added explicitly.

 ## The refinement object